smarinr/azure_list_VMs_extensions/README.md

-# azure_list_VMs_extensions
- List your VMs info with their respective extensions
+# List Azure VMs Information with their respective Extensions

+The script is meant to  look for all the VMs information and their respective extension across all your subscriptions.

+This is for heloing in case you need to gather all the information at once :)